 For some people, driving a truck full of dirt from point A to B might seem like a rudimentary task.
 After all, everyone drives massive SUVs nowadays, and a dump truck can’t be much different.
 This impression couldn’t be further from the truth.

 Operating heavy equipment of any kind requires a substantial amount of training.
 The drivers of the semi-trucks you pass on the highway and the dump trucks you see on city streets receive a similar amount of education, not unlike what a bus driver would get.
-However, some construction equipment can require months upon months of training to operate, such as excavators, bulldozers, and telehandlers.
+However, some construction truck types can require months upon months of training to operate, such as excavators, bulldozers, and telehandlers.

 What does it take to join the select few who can run pile drivers, operate oil rigs, and control tower cranes that sit hundreds of feet from the ground?
 How do you become a heavy equipment operator?

-What Do Heavy Equipment Operators Do?
+What Does A Heavy Equipment Operator Do?

 Heavy equipment operators are engineers who have completed specialized training courses to operate their choice of machinery.
 They sit behind the wheels of massive excavators, bulldozers, and wheel loaders to carefully demolish buildings, move massive amounts of dirt, or dig foundations for future skyscrapers.